pyeventsourcing/eventsourcing/docs/topics/process.rst

 parallelism, for example with the "simpleSystemBase" actor system in Thespian.

-Partitioning of the system could be automated with actors.
+Scaling the system could be automated with the help of actors.
 A system actor (started how? leader election?
 Kubernetes configuration?) could increase or decrease the number of system pipelines, according to the rate at which events are being added to the system command process, compared to the known (or measured)